GIScience/green-15min-city/readme.md

 The basis for our betweenness centrality analysis is openstreetmap data.
 An important component in using this data is to check the quality.
 We did this using the [ohsome quality analyst service](https://oqt.ohsome.org/).
 We used the indicator *Mapping saturation* to get detailed intrinsic information on the evolution of OpenStreetMap objects used within the scope of this project.

-### 4 Conflation of greenness and betweenness centrality & visualization
+### 4 Greenness attributes for routes and visualization

 The results of the centrality analysis are on a graph segment level.
 In the last step, these were intersected with the adjacent green values within the city AOIs.
 Together with the 15-minute city index of neighborhood locations, the segments were visualized as html files in a Python environment.

-For more information see the [readme file on visualisation](readme_viz.md)
+For more information see the [readme file on visualisation](readme_routegreeness.md)

 ---